 Windmills and Dinosaurs

-When driving to Palm Springs, California, there are a few distinct landmarks that often raise a few questions and turn a few heads.
-When passing through nearby San Gorgonio Pass on Interstate 10, you will see two unique sites: wind turbines and dinosaurs.
+On the road to Palm Springs, California, a few distinct landmarks often raise a few questions and turn a few heads.
+Passing through nearby San Gorgonio Pass on Interstate 10, you'll see two interesting sights: wind turbines and dinosaurs.

-You are probably wondering how the dinosaurs fit in with the wind turbines story.
-Well they don't.
-While your attention is diverted to the windmills, you will be surprised to have your view interrupted by the sight of two huge dinosaur models.
-The dinosaurs are part of a rest area near a gas station in the San Gorgonio Pass.
+You're probably wondering how the dinosaurs fit in with this wind turbines tale.
+Well they don't, precisely.
+While your attention is diverted by the windmills however, you'll be surprised to have your view interrupted by the sight of two huge dinosaur models.
+The dinosaurs are part of a rest area near a gas station in Cabazon, California.

 Share this page on Facebook:

 DesertUSA Newsletter -- We send articles on hiking, camping and places to explore, as well as animals, wildflower reports, plant information and much more.
 Sign up below or read more about the DesertUSA newsletter here.
 (It's Free.)